FrenchYann/JSON_for_construct2/README.md

-JSON_for_construct2
+JSON for construct2
 ===================
-JSON plugin for Construct2

 This plugin started as a way to load, inspect and modify any valid JSON
 But really... it allows you to manipulate any kind of collection of data.
-You don't necessarily need to import or export JSON, you can directly create and edit datas in runtime.
+You don't necessarily need to import or export JSON, you can directly create and edit datas at runtime.

 1 - Design specificities